 Please read following details carefully before submitting the plot request form at the bottom of this page

 Free Gardening Classes!
-This year you will have the opportunity to participate in all or part of a 10 class gardening series, which runs from February through October.
+This year, you will have the opportunity to participate in all or part of a 9 class gardening series, which runs from March to October.
 Local gardening experts and enthusiasts will guide participants through a range of gardening topics.
 Classes are free for all community gardeners.
 Sign-up is required.
 More info.

 Plot Sizes: Three sizes of community garden plots are available.
 The full plot will be approximately 20'x20', half plots will measure 20'x10' and student plots will be 10'x10'.
 Students are strongly encouraged to share a student plot with 2 or more students.